 Animal Model Products & Services

 Pilot Tolerability, Viability, and Biodistribution Studies

-Providing preliminary data on the maximum tolerated dose, cell survival, and/or early testing of the cellular therapy product, pilot studies are used to provide a strong proof of concept in the selected animal model(s), including elucidating the route of administration and dosing regimen, dose response and onset, as well as durability of effects.
+Providing preliminary data on the maximum tolerated dose, cell survival, and/or early testing of the cellular or gene therapy product, pilot studies are used to provide a strong proof of concept in the selected animal model(s), including elucidating the route of administration and dosing regimen, dose response, and onset, as well as durability of effects.

 Standard toxicological evaluations are performed, including clinical observations, body weight and feed consumption measurements, ophthalmologic and clinical pathology evaluations, and complete necropsy, organ weight, and histopathology assessments.
 While systemic toxicity may be less of a concern for cellular therapeutic products, immunogenicity concerns and irreversibility of engraftment must be considered.

 These studies assess the potential for cell phenotypic stability or ectopic tissue formation by a cellular therapy product in an immunocompromised rodent.
 Single subcutaneous or clinical route administration with at least three dose groups (including positive control) are used.
 Rodents are palpated weekly for mass presence and tissues are retained for histopathology and cell detection (if applicable).
 Study duration is typically the lifespan of the animal.

 Immunohistochemistry techniques allow for the visualization and morphometric analysis of implanted or transformed cells in target tissues.
 Such techniques identify target antigenic cell components to highly specific antibodies labelled with visible markers for microscopic examination.

 Study Design Component Related Products & Services